abdulsamadkhan/Courses-Teaching/DeepLearningFall2024/readme.md

-This folder contains the slides, code for my course Introduction to Deep Learning
+This folder contains the slides, Project Fule, and code for my course Introduction to Deep Learning.
+Course Staff:
+Research Assistant: Sandesh Kumar